In 1970, the Oregon Department of Transportation attempted to dispose of a whale carcass by blowing it up.

-One thing became clear during my conversation with Ed; up until I called, no one in cyberspace had ever contacted Oregon's Department of Transportation to get the facts.
-Rather than reaching for the source, people instead chose to repost the bastardized Dave Barry column and thus spread the story even further.
-Because no date was attached to the whale disposal, those who received it believed it was a recent event.
-As such, Ed has had to deal with this whale of a tale on an ongoing basis as news agencies kept "discovering" this fascinating new story in cyberspace.
+One thing became clear during our conversation with Ed: up until we called, no one in cyberspace had ever contacted Oregon’s Department of Transportation to get the facts.
+Rather than reaching for the source, people instead reposted a much-altered version of a Dave Barry column on the subject and thus spread a somewhat inaccurate version of the story even further.
+Because no date was attached to the whale disposal narrative, those who received it believed it was a recent event.
+As such, Ed had to deal with this whale of a tale on an ongoing basis as news agencies kept “discovering” this fascinating new story in cyberspace.

-The net has certainly played a role in spreading better-established urban legends like the $250 cookie recipe and Craig Shergold's quest for business cards, but this is an unusual case in that this tale wasn't being vectored to hellenback before the net discovered it.
-This story happened quite a long time ago; although it was news at the time, it faded away after its moment in the spotlight.
-Even Dave Barry's column twenty years after the fact did little more than give us all a chuckle.
+The Internet has certainly played a role in spreading older urban legends, but this was an unusual case because this tale wasn’t being widely told before the Internet discovered it.
+This story had taken place quite a long time earlier, and although it was news at the time, it had faded away after its moment in the spotlight.
+Even Dave Barry’s column twenty years after the fact did little more than give us all a brief chuckle.

 The Oregon Highway Division’s 1970 attempt to blow up a beached whale lives on a quarter-century later.

 “My insurance company is never going to believe this,” said Springfield, Ore., businessman Walter Umenhofer as he surveyed the crushed remains of his big Buick.

 A 3-foot by 5-foot piece of foul-smelling, rotting whale blubber had moments before soared a quarter-mile through the air, arching gracefully over a crowd of spectators perched on the sand dunes overlooking the Pacific Ocean, only to totally crush the top of Umenhofer’s car.

 That was the scene on the central Oregon coast nearly